davidegagliardi/dncs-lab/README.md

   ```bash
     ip addr add 10.0.30.1/30 dev enp0s8
   ```
-Then is possible a static route to _router-2_:
+Then is possible to set a static route to _router-2_:
   ```bash
     ip route add 10.0.0.0/8 via 10.0.30.2
   ```